uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Graduate Administrator Margaret Meaney

 Margaret works hard to coordinate all of the administrative details of graduate student life, and is an excellent resource for many of your questions.
-She can help you understand your financial account, outline the details and deadlines of [scholarship applications](#scholarships),
+She can help you understand your financial account, outline the details of the program, and deadlines of [scholarship applications](#scholarships),

 #### Undergraduate Administrator Lillian Lanca